-The stove can be recessed into a suitably sized fireplace built from non-combustible materials, but a permanent free air gap of at least 100mm should be left around the sides and top to obtain maximum heat output and for access to the rear of the stove.
+The stove can be recessed into a suitably sized fireplace built from noncombustible materials, but a permanent free air gap of at least 100mm should be left around the sides and top to obtain maximum heat output and for access to the rear of the stove.

 It is possible to fit the stove with less clearance around it - down to 50mm, but the non-combustible material around it must be at least 150mm thick.
 This is normally achieved when installing into a standard brick-built chimney breast with double thickness walls to the rear and sides of the builder's opening.
-Take care that the wall finish is suitable to withstand temperatures of up to 200° C.
+Take care that the wall finish is suitable to withstand temperatures of up to $200^{\circ}$ C. Hearths

-Hearths

 Allow an apron of at least 225mm at the front of the stove and 150mm on either side.
 Care should be taken to level the stove and secure the hearth.
 If existing floors do not have adequate load bearing capacity then suitable modifications must be adopted.
+All other standard thickness hearths are suitable too.